marctrem/usbarmory-wiki-fork/Bluetooth.md

 AT+UBTLE=0
 ```

-The following command allow sto permanently store the configuration
+The following commands allow permanently store the configuration

 ```
 AT&W
+AT+CPWROFF
 ```

 This can also be accomplished with [armoryctl](https://github.com/f-secure-foundry/armoryctl) `ble (enable|disable)` commands.